 Global losses from payments fraud tripled from $9.84 billion in 2011 to $32.39 billion in 2020.
 Payment fraud is expected to increase and cost $40.62 billion in 2027.

-The number of transactions reported as fraud and its total records are presented below.
+The number of transactions reported as fraud and their total records are presented below.

-According to this year’s edition of the “Financial Costs of Fraud report” published annually by the University of Portsmouth and Crowe since 2009, the loss from fraud for 2020 is more than even the global Gross Domestic Product (GDP) ($83.85 trillion).
+According to the 2021 edition of the “Financial Costs of Fraud Report” published annually by the University of Portsmouth and Crowe since 2009, the loss from fraud for 2020 is more than even the global Gross Domestic Product (GDP) ($83.85 trillion).
 If such losses from individual organizations are reduced by 40%, more than $2.1 trillion in GDP, more critical than all GDP outside the seven major economies, would be avoided.

-You can access the details of the report under the heading “The financial cost of fraud 2021” in the Threat Reports area (Cyber Threat Intelligence -> Threat Reports) on the SOCRadar Platform.
+You can access the details of this report and more on the Threat Reports page on the SOCRadar Platform.

 How Can Fraud Teams Benefit from SOCRadar?

-- In Dark & DeepWeb, you can find it in black markets, IRC channels, Telegram, etc. It provides you with fraud activities that take place in places.
+- You can search in black markets, IRC channels, Telegram, etc. It provides you with fraud activities that take place in places.

 - Combolist service is received by companies that provide payment transactions on credit cards belonging to banks.
 Combolist sharing is provided, and action is taken before the payment is made.